tonyrog/varp/doc/api.md

 if __as_tuple__ is __True__ then bindings are returned as a tuple otherwise a list is returned.

-if clauseinfo is __True__ then a list of tuples (literal, pos, implication\_clause) are returned otherwise a list of literals are returned.
+A list of literals are returned.
 A negative literal means that the variable is bound to __False__ a positive literal means that the variable is bound to __True__.